breatheco-de/content/src/content/lesson/python-syntax.md

 ### Declaring a variable

 Like most programming languages (or math), Python lets you store data in variables for later use.
 Variables are a powerful tool because they allow your code to be reusable for any variable value in the future.
-For example: To calculate a square area you have to do:
+For example: To calculate a square's area, you have to do:

 ```python
 area = width * width